 Two-choice Tasks

 Traditionally, evidence both for and against a threshold in recollection has come from the examination of Receiver Operating Characteristic (ROC) curves (Yonelinas & Parks, 2007; Yonelinas, 1999; Slotnick & Dodson, 2005).
-In a two-choice paradigm with two possible sources of information, continuous and threshold models make divergent predictions about the shape of ROC curves.
+In a two-choice paradigm with two possible sources of information, continuous and threshold models make divergent predictions about the shape of source ROC curves.
 The continuous model predicts a curvilinear ROC.
 This is because each of the two sources is associated with a normally distributed memory strength, which overlap with each other.
 As the response criterion is varied, the ratio of hit rates to false alarms will be such that the resultant shape of the plot is curvilinear (Slotnick & Dodson, 2005).
 In contrast, in a threshold model, each source is associated with a memory strength threshold, and where the strength of the memory representation fails to meet either response threshold, the ratio of false alarms to hit rates across criterion points is constant, producing a linear ROC (Rouder, Morey, Cowan, Zwilling, Morey & Pratte, 2008).
-The dual process model, in which source memory is dependent on a thresholded recollection process, also predicts linear source ROCs when familiarity is the same for both sources (Yonelinas, 1999).
+The dual process model, in which source memory is dependent on a thresholded recollection process, also predicts linear source ROCs when familiarity is the same for both sources, while recognition ROCs are predicted to be curvilinear, as recognition is driven by familiarity, which is continuous (Yonelinas, 1999).
+Yonelinas (1999) demonstrated this dissociation between the shapes of recognition and source memory in a two-alternative source judgment task, with curvilinear recognition ROCs and linear source ROCs.

 The premise that recollection is thresholded was challenged by a reanalysis of the Yonelinas (1999) data by Slotnick and Dodson (2005), in which they conditioned source performance on recognition confidence ratings for each item.
 This reanalysis demonstrated that if source ROCs were plotted separately for different levels of confidence reported in the item recognition task, the highest confidence source ROCs were in fact curvilinear, contrary to the predictions of the dual-process model.
 Performance for unrecognized items was at chance and these items were on the diagonal of the ROC.
 As items rated with lower recognition confidence were included in the original data, the shape of the overall source ROC were apparently increasingly linear, and more consistent with the predictions of the threshold model.
 The authors argued that only the items that were recognised with high confidence contained diagnostic source information, and that the linearity of source ROCs observed by Yonelinas (1999) was an artifact of collapsing across all recognition confidence ratings, and was thus not evidence for a recollection threshold.

 Yonelinas and Parks (2007) responded to the Slotnick and Dodson (2005) analysis by proposing that source ROCs are typically linear, but become more curvilinear under a number of conditions.
-One such condition is when an item and a source are treated holistically as one item, known as unitised familiarity which is continuous.
+One such condition is when an item and a source are treated holistically as one item, known as unitised familiarity, which is continuous.
 We will return to this point in the Discussion.
 While this proposal represented a concession towards a continuous contribution under certain circumstances, Klauer and Kellen (2010) were later able to account for curvilinear ROCs using only discrete states by allowing for a variable mapping between recognition confidence ratings and source memory thresholds.
 At present, then, there is a lack of consensus about whether apparently linear or curvilinear ROCs reflect thresholded or continuous retrieval processes.

 Continuous Report Tasks